 Now, obviously I’m not suggesting that we do away with much of the traditional B2B video content we see on a regular basis, such as testimonials and business issue interviews/case studies.
 They all have their time and place.
 But brands, particularly in the B2B space, need to start telling more personal stories and upping the ante in terms of production value.

 They don’t need to go the route of the uber shaky-cam Jason Bourne franchise style.
 But something as simple as using a slider on top of a tripod can help add some much needed camera movement to a video project.
 In fact, many of the camera movements that are employed as storytelling vehicles in Hollywood films can be easily adapted and put to use in B2B video content to better engage audiences.
 If you don’t believe me, take a look at the video below and see how much more interesting camera movement makes a project.
-Start using these techniques to turn your video case studies into compelling mini-documentaries and you’ll see them push the needle in the right direction for your brand.
+Start using these techniques to turn your video case studies into compelling mini-documentaries and you’ll see them push the needle in the right direction for your brand, whether you are a PR agency, a fintech innovator or an influencer in the food & drinks industry.